Home - Blog

 The 1980’s

-Surface Mount Technology (SMT) came into play as a new assembly technology.
-Initially, all PCB components featured wire lead.
+Surface-mount technology (SMT) came into play as a new assembly technology.
+Initially, all PCB components featured wire leads.
 Hence, it was vital to solder the components into the PCB holes.
-And the holes took a lot of space that was useful for extra circuit routing.
+The holes took up a lot of space, which was useful for extra circuit routing.

 So, SMT components became the manufacturing standard.
 And engineers soldered the components to small pads on the PCB without using the holes.
 Over time, SMT components replaced through-hole parts and became the industry standard.